+Alexander died in Babylon in -323 under suspicious circumstances and, within a year, Aristotle himself died at the age of 63 at his mother's family estate outside of Athens.
+His Macedonian connections had become dangerous and his adopted city turned on him: impiety was charged, a death sentence issued, and so he fled to his mother's home uttering his famous remark about the city not sinning against philosophy for a second time.
+In his absence, the Lyceum stayed active under new management for another century.
 Alexander's senior commanders divided up the sprawling kingdom among a dozen generals and aides and they did what came naturally: they fought among themselves for 40 years.
 In the end, three kingdoms and a dizzying array of city-states were established: the survivors were Macedonia and Greece, Seleucia (roughly modern-day Iraq), and Egypt.

-Hundreds of thousands of Greeks migrated into the newly acquired territories establishing an international Greek-ness of culture, arts, and philosophy which was the beginning of the Hellenistic Age.
-The entire western world became "Greek."
+Hundreds of thousands of Greeks migrated into the newly acquired territories establishing an international Greek-ness of culture, arts, and philosophy which was the beginning of the Hellenistic Age.3 The entire western world became "Greek."
 Of the two dozen cities that Alexander created or conquered named for himself, the "Alexandria" that mattered most to him, and to us, was the new Egyptian port city of Alexandria.

-Egypt became unusually secure under Alexander's former body guard and general (and rumored Aristotle student), Ptolemy I Soter (-367 to -282) who eventually fashioned himself, "Pharaoh."
-He adopted Egyptian customs, and was an intellectual of sorts, creating the first state-supported national laboratory and library.
-The "Alexandrian Museum" was a national facility devoted to research and among its first recruits was the mathematician, Euclid, who while in residence, wrote Elements, the most-read book in history, besides the Bible.
-For 2500 years, from Copernicus to Thomas Jefferson, mastering Elements was the route to mathematical literacy.
-For centuries the Museum was home to scores of Greek scholars, all supported by the dozen Ptolemy's from the Ist to the final one, Cleopatra.
+Egypt became unusually secure under Alexander's former body guard and general 2738 (and rumored Aristotle student), Ptolemy I Soter (-367 to -282) who eventually fashioned himself, "Pharaoh."
+He adopted Egyptian customs, 4 and was an intellec-2740 tual of sorts, creating the first state-supported national laboratory and library.
+The 2741 "Alexandrian Museum" was a national facility devoted to research and among its 2742 first recruits was the mathematician, Euclid, who while in residence, wrote Elements, 2743 the most-read book in history, besides the Bible.
+For 2500 years, from Copernicus to 2744 Thomas Jefferson, mastering Elements was the route to mathematical literacy.5 For 2745 centuries the Museum was home to scores of Greek scholars, all supported by the 2746 dozen Ptolemy's from the Ist to the final one, Cleopatra.
 The Library of Alexandria probably contained all of the manuscripts of the classical and Hellenic philosophers, poets, playwrights, and physicians.
-There was a hunger for knowledge of all sorts and agents of Ptolemy's library director searched every ship that docked, stealing or copying any books on board and renting or stealing manuscripts from all of the major cities.
+There was a hunger for knowledge of all sorts and agents of Ptolemy's library director searched every